Alifoxy/reakt2023/README.md

 ### `yarn test`

-Album the test runner in the interactive watch mode.\
+Todo the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`